mhossen2022/azure-synapse-labs/steps/01_connecting-to-synapse-workspace/documentation.md

 ## Synapse Workspace and Storage accounts

-1. Synapse workspace and Storage account will be existing under resources
+1. Synapse workspace and Storage account will be existing under below resources

     -	Primary Storage Account name starts with **_``azwksdatalake``_**
     -	Raw Storage Account name starts with **_``azrawdatalake``_**